-Candidates receiving unsatisfactory scores, below 2.0 on a 1-4 scale with 4 indicating the highest competency (Appendix K), may request for a second examination with the format to be decided by the GAC.
+Candidates receiving an "unsatisfactory" exam outcome may request for a second examination with the format to be decided by the GAC.
 If a candidate fails in both exams, the GAC, upon approval by the FDSC DoGS, Department Head, and GS, may suggest the candidate to pursue a MS degree, if without a previous MS degree in FDSC from UTK, or terminate the graduate study, if having already earned an MS degree in FDSC from UTK.

 Grant proposals.
 In addition to the proposal required in the comprehensive exam, doctoral students may have the opportunity to gain experience in preparing an actual competitive grant application as part of their doctoral training.
-Please note the policies regarding intellectual property while working at UT (http://research.utk.edu/policies/).
+Please note the policies regarding intellectual property while working at UT (https://research.utk.edu/policies/).
 Graduate students may not submit a proposal to a funding agency directly due to their appointments and the responsibilities, policies, infrastructures, and supports required to perform a research project.
 Graduate students are encouraged to work with their major professor and the UTIA Office of Sponsored Programs if an agreement is made to submit a grant proposal.